-Charge: Indecent act with or directed at a young person under the age of 17 years.
+Charge: Indecent act with or directed at a child [or young person].

-- (2) - (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where, at the time the crime was alleged to have been committed - (a) that person was of or above the age of 15 years and the accused person was not more than 5 years older than that person; or young person means a person under the age of 17 years.

-(b) that person was of or above the age of 12 years and the accused person was not more than 3 years older than that person.
+- (2) - (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where, at the time the crime was alleged to have been committed - (a) that person was of or above the age of 15 years and the accused person was not more than 5 years older than that person; or - (b) that person was of or above the age of 12 years and the accused person was not more than 3 years older than that person.